aniruddhasm/scripts/README.md

 ### Prerequisites

-A fresh Ubuntu server or Desktop machine.
+A Ubuntu server or Desktop machine.

 ```
 Ubuntu 14.04